This pellet grill says it can smoke and sear—does it work?

 What is a wood pellet grill—and how is it different from other types of grills?

-Pellet grills are distinctive because they’re fueled by wood pellets but powered by electricity.
+Pellet grills are distinctive because they use wood pellets for fuel, but still require electricity.
 When used at low-and-slow cooking temperatures, the pellets smoke and smolder.
 This creates flavors similar to grilling over wood or charcoal.

-They can also be used at higher temperatures, and most manufacturers cap out at maximum temperatures between 400°F and 500°F. That’s not far off from gas grills (which often cap at 550°F).
+They can operate at higher temperatures.
+However, most manufacturers cap out at maximum temperatures between 400°F and 500°F. That’s not far off from gas grills (which often cap at 550°F).
 But the use of heat deflector plates prevent direct searing and grill marks.

 The real benefit of a wood pellet grill is its set-it-and-forget-it functionality.
 There’s no need to fiddle around with dials or vents to reach the desired temperature like with other smoker grills.
 Simply ensure the hopper is full of pellets, select the temperature from the control panel, and let the grill do all the work.